 Instructions

-- Combine the 1/2 cup of water and sugar in a small saucepan over low heat.
+- Make simple syrup: Combine the 1/2 cup of water and sugar in a small saucepan over low heat.
 Stir continuously until the sugar fully dissolves.

-- Raise the heat to a full boil and boil for 7 minutes without stirring.
+- Boil and cool syrup: Raise the heat to a full boil and boil for 7 minutes without stirring.
 Remove from heat and allow the syrup to cool completely to room temperature before continuing.

-- In a large pitcher, combine the cooled syrup, grated lemon rind, lemon juice, maraschino cherry juice, 1 quart of cold water, and crushed raspberries.
+- Mix lemonade base: In a large pitcher, combine the cooled syrup, grated lemon rind, lemon juice, maraschino cherry juice, 1 quart of cold water, and crushed raspberries.
 Stir well until fully combined.

-- Fill tall glasses with ice and pour the lemonade over the ice.
+- Serve over ice: Fill tall glasses with ice and pour the lemonade over the ice.

-- Top each glass with a sprig of mint, maraschino cherries, or raspberries and serve.
+- Garnish and serve: Top each glass with a sprig of mint, maraschino cherries, or raspberries and serve.

 Notes